ZovoTools

 Lines starting with # are comments and ignored by crawlers.
 Use them to document your rules and explain why certain paths are blocked or allowed.

-Common AI Crawlers
+Common intelligent Crawlers

 GPTBot